LukeKenyon/rust_micro_services/README.md

 ## Rust Learning Project.
 ### This is a learning project for using Rust and Actix-Web to create a series of microservices.
+Also using Rust EGUI for client interface.

 ### Authentication API, this handles user account creation and authentication.